flofuchs/o3-virt-setup/README.md

 # o3-virt-setup

-This playbook intends to facilitate installation of a couple of TripleO components which are currently under development in a virtual environment.
+This playbook intends to facilitate the installation of a couple of TripleO components which are currently under development in a virtual environment.